PaulWolfDE/PasswordManager/documentation/DOCUMENTATION.md

 ### En-/Deciphering Process

 #### Enciphering
-- Generation of a 16 bytes initilization vector with `java.security.SecureRandom`
+- Generation of a 16 bytes initialization vector with `java.security.SecureRandom`
 - Creation of a plain text string from the database
 - Derivation of a 32 bytes key by `PBKDF2` algorithm at 310,000 iterations
 - Building a hash value over the plaintext string